 The pier’s skeletal remains stretching out into the sea make up one of the last remaining wooden piers in Britain.

-You can also still see what remains of this tramway (around 100 metres) that runs along the seafront.
+You can also still see what remains of the tramway that runs around 100 metres along the seafront.

 Swanage’s second pier